trealla-prolog/trealla-OLDv1/README.md

 Performance
 ===========

 Elapsed time in seconds, smaller is better.
-Indicative only...
+Times are indicative only.
+Compile with GCC 10.1.0 on Linux.

 	------------|---------|-----------|-----------|---------|----------
 	            |   tpl   |   swipl   |  gprolog  |   yap   |  scryer